chillfactor032/VodSlicer/README.md

 ## Releases

-The easiest way to get started using VodSlicer is to download a release exe and execute it.
+The easiest way to get started using VodSlicer is to download the latest release executable and run it.
 Releases are located at this [link](https://github.com/chillfactor032/VodSlicer/releases).

 ## Build From Source